 In my own life, the taro, cassava, sweet potatoes, winter squashes, etc., (as well as any other carbohydrates) all produce depression, anxiety, weight gain, irritability, fatigue, chronic widespread pain, a sore throat, intense gastrointestinal distress and pain, foul gas, bloating, and cravings for sugar and carbs if eaten with any frequency (and they are always consumed with animal protein and fat, but that doesn’t change the negative impact they have on my blood sugar.)
 I can have a sweet potato once in a great while for a holiday as a treat, without too much complication, but I still pay a little price.
 It has always been this way for me and I’ve been at this for more than 25 years.
 I even have to be careful with carrots, as they will make me feel horrible as well if I eat too many.
 Carrots can only be consumed in small amounts combined with other greens.

 I simply could not get out of bed if I consumed 100 to 150 grams of starches per day as the Perfect Health Diet suggests.
 This is the case for many of my clients as well.
 Not only that, I just have no need or desire for that many carbohydrates; I prefer and function most optimally on animal protein and fat.
-However, it is entirely possible that at some point of my life I may need to make some adjustments and go slightly above ketosis once again on a daily basis.
-Additionally, I must have a minimum of 8 ounces of animal protein with “every” meal in order to keep my blood sugar stable and function optimally.
+Additionally, I must have a minimum of eight ounces of animal protein with “every” meal in order to keep my blood sugar stable and function optimally.

 The science demonstrates that carbohydrates are non-essential in the diet considering the fact that the body can make glucose from amino acids in protein, lactic acid, or glycerol ( a derivative of fat), anytime it needs to do so.
 Furthermore, our ancestors went for long periods of time without access to carbohydrates, therefore they were running on a ketogenic diet a large portion of the time.
 Yes, our ancestors did consume a few tubers, but it did not make up a very large percentage of the diet, and these were much lower in starch content than the starches we have available to us today and they were only eaten seasonally.
 Additionally, our ancestors did not have metabolic damage that most people in society today have.